What’s in a name?

 “WILLIAM BAYLEYS MUSTER WILLIAM BALEY aged 41 yeares in the Prosperous in May 1610 MARY his wife aged 24 yeres in the George 1617 THOMAS his Sonn aged 4 years”

 The Bailey family, of which we descend, is still being researched.
 I know that Ann Perault Bailey (George’s wife) was the daughter of Henry William Bailey, born in 1665 in Goochland of the Virginia Colony.
 We do not know Ann’s mother’s name.
 Henry William Bailey was the son of Thomas Bailey and Jane Perrin.
+Thomas was the son of Henry Baileyand Anne Osborne.
+The Osborne family came to the Virginia Colony one generation earlier with Capt.
+Thomas Osborne II arriving in November 1616.
+He is our 9th great-grandfather, and is the earliest American immigrant in our family tree.
+The Baileys and Osbornes would remain allied families for generations.

-Ann was born on October 19, 1694, in the Henrico area of the Virginia Colony and died on June 17, 1768, in Manakintowne in the Virginia Colony.
+Ann Bailey was born on October 19, 1694, in the Henrico area of the Virginia Colony and died on June 17, 1768, in Manakintowne in the Virginia Colony.
 She was of French descent and part of the Huguenot community that settled there.

 The Generall Historie of Virginia, New-England, and the Summer Isles (often abbreviated to The Generall Historie) is a book written by Captain John Smith, first published in 1624.